 Serving Suggestions

 Moo Nam Tok is often served with a wedge of cabbage, long beans, and additional mint on the plate next to it.
-As it is of Northeastern Thai origin, this salad is most often eaten with sticky rice.
+As it is of Northeastern Thai origin, this salad is most often eaten with Thai sticky rice.
 These two dishes alone could make a simple meal, or you could add one or two other Thai dishes and serve them all family style.

 In Thai, Moo means pork and Nam Tok means waterfall.
 Moo Nam Tok is therefore known as Pork Waterfall, and refers to a salad of Northeastern Thai origin.
 This salad is composed of thinly sliced pieces of grilled pork tossed with fresh herbs, toasted rice powder, and a spicy and sour dressing.